 Knowing how to melt chocolate is one of the most important skills you need whether you’re a novice cook or an experienced chef.
 I’ll show you how to melt any type of chocolate, from fancy bar chocolate to bagged chips.

-A number of recipes on tvfgi involve melting chocolate of some type or another, and it can be a challenge if you’ve never done it before.
+Lots of recipes from the Great Island kitchen involve melting chocolate of some type or another, and it can be a challenge if you’ve never done it before.
 But transforming solid chocolate into a smooth silky liquid is easy once you get the hang of it.
-Here are a few tips and tricks to get you going ~
+Here are my best tips and tricks to get you going ~

 - Chocolate is made from roasted and ground cacao beans.
 The cacao bean is made up of solids (cocoa) and cocoa butter.
 It can be sold in pure form, or with added milk, sugar, and other ingredients.

 - There are three main types of chocolate: milk chocolate, dark chocolate, and white chocolate.